CenturyLinkCloud/PublicKB/Support/introducing-new-options-for-backups.md

 * Experiment with other elements of the Simple Backup UI.

 #### Week 2
-* For users with large volumes of servers: familiarize yourself with the Simple Backup APIs (available upon request).
+* For users with large volumes of servers: familiarize yourself with the [Simple Backup APIs](https://www.ctl.io/api-docs/v2/#simple-backup).
 This will be the most efficient way to apply policies to many VMs.
 * Consider data sovereignty implications, and ensure that backups do not cross geographic lines that may violate applicable regulations.

 #### Week 3